-The area codes or prefixes 800, 833, 844, 855, 866, 877 and 888 are used by toll free numbers in the United States, Canada and all the countries covered by the North American Numbering Plan.
-A toll free number is a telephone number people can call free of charge (the owner of the toll free number pays the calling charges).
+Area codes or prefixes 800, 833, 844, 855, 866, 877 and 888 are used by toll free numbers in the United States, Canada and the rest of the countries using the North American Numbering Plan.
+A toll free number is a telephone number you can call free of charge (its owner, often a business, pays the calling charges).

 Vanity numbers are easy to remember toll free numbers such as 1-800-FLOWERS (1-800-3569377).
 These are generally used by businesses to achieve a better response rate from potential customers.